modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-3-sect-1.md

 The study of Optics, as a branch of Physics, deals with three aspects of light: geometrical optics concerns propagation in straight lines, reflection, and refraction; physical optics refers to interference, diffraction and polarization, and quantum optics considers the behavior of photons and their interactions with different materials.

 In what follows we analyze three Nobel Prizes in Physiology or Medicine recognizing important contributions to the study of vision: the Prizes awarded in 1911 to Allvar Gullstrand, in 1967 to Ragnar Granit, Haldan Keffer Hartline and George Wald, and in 1981 to David H. Hubel and Torsten N. Wiesel.
-For each one of these six laureates we analyze two kinds of publications available in the web page of the Nobel Foundation: a full quotation of the document called WORK that explains the main contributions of each laureate and the description of their Nobel Lectures that we concentrate in two boxes: the first one dedicated to *Accepted knowledge or questions under discussion in laureate´s time* and the second one regarding *Laureate´s contributions or explanations*.
+For each one of these six laureates we analyze two kinds of publications available in the web page of the Nobel Foundation: a full quotation of the document called Work that explains the main contributions of each laureate and the description of their Nobel Lectures that we concentrate in two boxes: the first one dedicated to *Accepted knowledge or questions under discussion in laureate´s time* and the second one regarding *Laureate´s contributions or explanations*.

 !!! tip "1911 Medicine Nobel Prize awarded to Gullstrand."